paradoxical-autumn/ACA/SECURITY.md

 You do not gain anything except credits in the patch notes for finding and reporting a vulnerability.
 You do not loose anything by having a report declined.

 **Please do not be scared to open security tickets if you're unsure.** We don't mind having to explain why we *don't* think something is an issue and it's better to be safe than sorry.

+## Step-By-Step guide to reporting an issue *here*

+### CVE ID
+Choose "Request a CVE ID later"

+### Description
+You can ignore the preset github template and write whatever you want into a report but we require the following
+- How it is triggered
+- Why is this dangerous (if not obvious)
+- (Optional) ideas on how to solve this issue.

+### Affected products
+`Ecosystem: Other (Resonite); Package name: ACA`

+### Affected Versions
+Type in the current version of ACA that you are using. **This should be the most recent, as we might have already patched your report!**

+### Severity
+Feel free to use the calculator or define your own severity.
+All issues are triaged and adjusted accordingly but setting an accurate severity can speed this up.

+### Weaknesses
+Feel free to ignore this section

+### Credits
+Credit yourself and whoever found the issue!
+This will be publicised on the release notes, unless you request we don't do that or leave this field blank.